April 10, 2026

 Termination that follows a PIP process Right to evaluate whether the firing was wrongful under California law FEHA; California Labor Code

-Do You Have to Sign a Performance Improvement Plan?
+Do You Have to Sign a PIP?

 Write Down Everything Now, Not Later